 which result in the generalized model

-The ordinary RMHD model is recovered for $(\epsilon_1,\epsilon_2,\epsilon_3,\epsilon_4)=(0,1,0,0)$.
-Setting $\epsilon_2=1$ (or rescaling the time variable so as to absorb $\epsilon_2$) in order to retain the RMHD core, we can build, apart from the model \eqref{gen_model_1}, six extensions of the RMHD that conserve the Energy and the cross-helicity.
-In the generic case represented by the model \eqref{gen_model_1}, the mangnetic helicity $\Mc$ evolves as
+The ordinary RMHD model is recovered for $(\epsilon_1,\epsilon_2,\epsilon_3,\epsilon_4)=(1,0,0,0)$.
+Setting $\epsilon_1=1$ (or rescaling the time variable so as to absorb $\epsilon_1$) in order to retain the RMHD core, we can build, apart from the model \eqref{gen_model_1}, six extensions of RMHD that conserve the Energy and the linear cross-helicity.
+In the generic case represented by the model \eqref{gen_model_1}, $\Mc$ evolves as